URI-CSC/561-spring-2024/assignments/ha-01/readme.md

 Output:  an ndarray of the same shape and dtype=float
 ```
 The function returns an ndarray where the magnitude of
-all row-vectors in the innermost 2d ndarray is 1.
+all row-vectors in the innermost 2d ndarrays is 1.
 For
 1d inputs, the magnitude of the array should become 1.
 ```python
 # input shape (4,) => magnitude of the output vector is 1